 Keep Catch Basins Clear

 Catch basins work similar to drains inside homes.
 When they get clogged with debris, they can back up and

 cause flooding.
 There are easy actions residents can take to help keep catch basins clear.
 Throughout the winter, spring and fall, residents are encouraged to keep their catch basins cleared of snow, ice, leaves, and other debris.

 Never Pour Anything Down a Catch Basin

 Catch basins provide drainage for snow melt and storm water.
-Water that flows to catch basins is NOT piped to water treatment facililities and cleaned before it returns to streams, rivers and other natural spaces.
-That is why it is very important that residents do not place or pour anything into catch basins.
-The end result could cause water contamination and significant harm to natural areas, wildlife and people.
+Water that flows to catch basins is NOT piped to water treatment facilities to be treated before it returns to streams, rivers and other natural spacesIt is very important that residents do not place or pour anything into catch basins.
+The end result could cause water contamination and harm to natural areas.